DutchSparklez/hogeschool-zeeland/CU75001V3-program-and-career-orientation/readme.md

 - Read a web languages primer document.
 - Complete the Codecademy Cat Photo App HTML course.
 - Create a simple HTML profile page.

+The second assignment is an **html page with an error**.
+It is up to the student to make sure the heading of the page appears correctly.